Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 23rd in the league with a collective 8.4 strikeouts per nine innings.
+- The Tigers pitching staff is 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Tigers have a 4.56 team ERA that ranks 20th across all MLB pitching staffs.
+- The Tigers have the 20th-ranked team ERA among all league pitching staffs (4.54).

-- Tigers pitchers combine to give up 152 total home runs at a rate of 1.2 per game (to rank 13th in baseball).

-- Olson makes the start for the Tigers, his 13th of the season.
-He is 2-5 with a 5.29 ERA and 68 strikeouts in 68 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.